 What is a growth mindset?

-A growth mindset is the belief that intelligence (not IQ) can be developed.
-Students with a growth mindset understand they can get smarter through hard work, the use of effective strategies, and help from others when needed.
+Students with a growth mindset understand they can get smarter through hard work, effective strategies, and help from others when needed.

 It is contrasted with a fixed mindset: the belief that intelligence is a fixed trait that is set in stone.
-In a Harvard Business Review article Carol S. Dweck Ph.D. clarifies some common misperceptions of her famous work on mindsets(1).
+In a Harvard Business Review article, Carol S. Dweck Ph.D. clarifies some common misperceptions of her famous work on mindsets(1).

 1. Thinking you already have a growth mindset.

 Dweck points out that we’re all a mix of growth and fixed mindsets.
-What we should do is continously keep an eye on the fixed mindsets that we haven’t noticed.
+What we should do is continuously keep an eye on the fixed mindsets that we haven’t noticed.
 We should acknowledge that a pure growth mindset doesn’t exist.
 That we may forget that there are aspects of our life where we still have suboptimal thinking patterns.

 2. You don’t only reward effort but also learning and progress.